 Where to Stay in the Pioneer Valley of Western Massachusetts

 There’s great accommodation to suit all budgets and preferences in Western Massachusetts, from charming bed and breakfasts to resorts.
-We stayed at the Holiday Inn in Enfield, Connecticut, just a few miles south of Springfield.
-With prices starting at $96, this is a comfortable hotel for a fun stay in the Pioneer Valley.
-The property features an indoor and outdoor pool, outdoor tennis, basketball, shuffleboard and volleyball courts.
-They also serve a quality selection of menu items at their on-site restaurant and bar, Panini Grill.
-We really enjoyed the sirloin steak, fish n’ chips and friendly service.
+We stayed at the Hampton Inn Springfield South Enfield, in Connecticut, just a few miles south of Springfield.
+The property features an indoor pool, fitness center and 32 inch flat screen TV’s in comfortable and spacious rooms.

 We were guests of the Massachusetts Office of Travel and Tourism and the Valley Visitor Center and thank them for providing us the opportunity to highlight this wonderful area of New England.
 However, all opinions and photos in this article are our own.